Connecticut Labor Laws Guide

 Working mothers with newborns who are still breastfeeding must have certain conditions to do so in the workplace.

-These activities must be performed during an employees' meal or rest period, if applicable.
+These activities must be performed during an employee’s meal or rest period, if applicable.

 As of October 1, 2021, the range of the employers’ obligations to mothers has been expanded, specifically in terms of the location where such activities happen.

-The following requirements must be met:
+In short, the following requirements must be met:

 Connecticut leave requirements

-What are the employers entitled to do and will the Connecticut employees be compensated for their time off?
+What are the employers entitled to do, and will the Connecticut employees be compensated for their time off?

 Connecticut required leave